 On 25 October 2019, an Extraordinary General Meeting decided, with effect from the same date, to transform the company from a partnership limited by shares (SCA) into a public limited company (SA) with sole (statutory) manager.

-In doing so, use was made of the possibilities offered by an SA ('new style') to grant the sole manager the same rights in the articles of association as in an SCA, so that the change of legal form has no impact on the anchoring structure.
-As was the case since the stock exchange listing in 2001, the mandate of the statutory manager can only be revoked if there is a legitimate reason to do so and the consent of the statutory manager is required for decisions to amend the articles of association, decisions to make distributions to the shareholders and decisions to dismiss the statutory manager.
+In doing so, use was made of the possibilities offered by an ‘renewed’ SA to grant the sole manager the same rights in the articles of association as in an SCA, so that the change of legal form has no impact on the anchoring structure.

-On 30 October 2020, an Extraordinary General Meeting decided to introduce double voting rights.
+On 30 October 2020, an Extraordinary General Meeting decided to introduce loyalty voting rights.
 This means that each KBC Ancora share registered in the register of registered shares in the name of the same shareholder for an uninterrupted period of at least two years, in accordance with Article 27 of the Articles of Association, is granted double voting rights.
 The other shares carry the right to one vote.
 Dematerialised shares do not benefit from the double voting right.